 Tel : (02) 355-7371

 Consulate : Unit 64904, 110 Tariq al-Hurriya, Alexandria

 There are no required vaccines for travel to Egypt.
-However, the vaccinations listed below should be considered.
-Most travellers from Western countries will have been immunised against various diseases during chilhood but booster shots may be recommended.
+Most travellers from Western countries have been immunised against various diseases during chilhood but booster shots may be recommended.
 Plan ahead and seek medical advice at least 6 weeks prior to your departure.